Top 20 Ways to Use YouTube in the Classroom

 6. Take advantage of YouTubeEdu

 These videos are specifically created for educational purposes and are often concise and professional in their style.

-Great for contextualising historical context, there are plenty of clips on YouTube that feature archived footage from as early as the 1920’s.
+Great for contextualising historical context, there are plenty of clips on YouTube that feature archive footage from as early as the 1920s.
 There are also plenty of ‘local’ clips that may show your city or town from decades before, helping children to link their experiences with those who lived in the same area many years ago.